Cleanroom qualification

 Our service for you

-As part of the qualification process, we carry out particle measurements at Cleanroom, which determine the number and size of particles per cubic meter:
+As part of the qualification process, we carry out particle measurements in the cleanroom to determine the number and size of particles per cubic meter:

 - Determination of the cleanroom class